Hagen10/Pico1/README.md

 FirstPico.c is the file that is compiled and run on the Pico 1.
-Each solution to the Kitronik experiments will be moved over to separate file called ExpOne.c, ExpTwo.c etc.
+Each solution to the Kitronik experiments will be moved over to separate files called ExpOne.c, ExpTwo.c etc. In order to test them at a later point, copy everything from the desired Exp*.c file and paste it in the FirstPico.c file.
+Finally, compile and run it on the connected pico.

 ## ExpTwo Ideas
 - Make a button that resets the cut off value to the current adc_read.